Will the Church Go Through the Great Tribulation?

 I feel I have a divine mandate to go and tell the people of this world that it is possible to be strong in the Lord Jesus Christ.
 We are in training for the tribulation, but more than sixty percent of the Body of Christ across the world has already entered into the tribulation.
 There is no way to escape it.
 We are next.’ (the full letter is worth reading).

 Those last words ‘We are next‘ should be taken to heart.
 The increasing antipathy and hostility towards Christianity in the West should be seen as warning signs of coming persecution which will only intensify as the end-time draws closer.
 Further it is not just physical persecution but spiritual deception which I believe is the greatest danger.
 Therefore any teaching which might cause us to be complacent and unprepared must be examined closely.
+In particular the teaching that the final generation of Christians will not go through the Great Tribulation is potentially a serious stumbling block.
+For those at that time who believe they will escape, but find themselves having to endure it, may be greatly disheartened, to the point of turning away from the Faith.

 Appendix: History of the Pre-tribulation Rapture